 3.7.2.
 Projects without a Solicitation of Interest.
 Transmission Provider may elect to proceed with upgrades to the existing transmission system, or with load service, customer requested, and/or reliability transmission projects without an open season solicitation of interest, in which case Transmission Provider will proceed with the project pursuant to its rights and obligations as a Transmission Provider.

 3.7.3.
 Coordination with NTTG.
-Transmission Provider, whether as a project sponsor or a project participant, will support NTTG by preparing and submitting recommendations for cost allocation associated with the NTTG sub-regional plan projects to the NTTG Cost Allocation Committee and process, and ultimately the NTTG Steering Committee for approval.
-This Steering Committee approval will represent a non-binding sub-regional consensus of cost-allocation.
+Transmission Provider, whether as a project sponsor or a project participant, will support NTTG by preparing and submitting recommendations for cost allocation associated with the NTTG Regional Transmission Plan projects to the NTTG Cost Allocation Committee and process, and ultimately the NTTG Steering Committee for approval.
+This Steering Committee approval will represent a non-binding regional consensus of cost-allocation.
 In addition, Transmission Provider will coordinate as necessary with any other participant or sponsor, as the case may be, to integrate into its local transmission plan any planned project on or interconnected with its own system.

 3.7.4.
 Allocation of Costs.

 3.7.4.1.
 Proportional Allocation.
 For any project entered into by Transmission Provider where an open season solicitation of interest process has been used, the Transmission Provider will choose to allocate costs among project participants in proportion to investment or based on a commitment to transmission rights, unless the parties agree to an alternative mechanism for allocating project costs.
 The cost allocation is subject to review by the NTTG Cost Allocation Committee and Steering Committee.
-The review process conducted by the NTTG Cost Allocation Committee and the Steering Committee is described in detail in the NTTG Cost Allocation Committee Charter and the NTTG Steering Committee Charter, both of which can be accessed via links contained in Transmission Provider’s transmission planning business practice available at http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf and also on NTTG’s website at www.nttg.biz.
+The review process conducted by the NTTG Cost Allocation Committee and the Steering Committee is described in detail in the NTTG Cost Allocation Committee Charter and the NTTG Steering Committee Charter, both of which can be accessed via links contained in Transmission Provider’s transmission planning business practice available at [participant’s Planning Business Practice].

 3.7.4.2.
 Negotiated Allocation.
 For any project entered into by Transmission Provider where an open season solicitation of interest process has not been used, project costs and associated transmission rights will be allocated as agreed to among prospective project participants and consistent with NTTG’s Cost Allocation Principles, the link to which can be found in Transmission Provider’s transmission planning business practice and also in NTTG’s Cost Allocation Committee Charter on NTTG’s website.
 The cost allocation is subject to review by the NTTG Cost Allocation Committee and Steering Committee.
 The resulting participation agreement is subject to acceptance by the Commission.
-The review process conducted by the NTTG Cost Allocation Committee and the Steering Committee is described in detail in the NTTG Cost Allocation Committee Charter and the NTTG Steering Committee Charter, both of which can be found via direct links in Transmission Provider’s transmission planning business practice available at http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf
+The review process conducted by the NTTG Cost Allocation Committee and the Steering Committee is described in detail in the NTTG Cost Allocation Committee Charter and the NTTG Steering Committee Charter, both of which can be found via direct links in Transmission Provider’s transmission planning business practice available at [participant’s Planning Business Practice].

-and also on NTTG’s website at www.nttg.biz.

 3.7.4.3.
 Economic Benefits or Congestion Relief.
 For a project that is undertaken for economic reasons or congestion relief, the project costs will be allocated to the party or parties requesting the project.